-Short URL: http://tnot.es/AU
+Short URL: https://tnot.es/AU

 Australia is so full of superlatives that the best way to appreciate them all is to get Down Under and see for yourself mate.

 Map of Australia showing the states around the Australian continent.

-ACT, New South Wales, Northern Territory, Queensland, South Australia, Tasmania, Victoria, Western Australia.
+Australian Capital Territory (ACT), New South Wales, Northern Territory, Queensland, South Australia, Tasmania, Victoria, Western Australia.

 From the vast emptiness of the Nullarbor Plain, on the longest straight rail line in the world, to the twisting tracks of outback Queensland and the rainforests of the north, Australia's railways offer a rich variety of contrasting experiences.

-an ideal way to explore the Australian continent in comfort and style.
+Taking the train is an ideal way to explore the Australian continent in comfort and style.

 The chances are that you will arrive in Australia by air.